ivanandriollo/swift-buildpack/README.md

 ```

 ### Installing Personal Package Archives
-The Bluemix buildpack for Swift does not support the installation of [Personal Package Archives](https://launchpad.net/ubuntu/+ppas) (PPAs).
-If your application requires the installation of one or more PPAs, we recommend using a different mechanism other than the Bluemix buildpack for Swift for provisioning your application to the Bluemix cloud.
-For instance, you could use [Docker and Kubernetes](https://console.bluemix.net/docs/containers/container_index.html) to provision your Swift application to Bluemix (in your `Dockerfile`, you would add the instructions for installing any necessary PPAs).
+The IBM Cloud buildpack for Swift does not support the installation of [Personal Package Archives](https://launchpad.net/ubuntu/+ppas) (PPAs).
+If your application requires the installation of one or more PPAs, we recommend using a different mechanism other than the IBM Cloud buildpack for Swift for provisioning your application to the IBM Cloud.
+For instance, you could use [Docker and Kubernetes](https://console.bluemix.net/docs/containers/container_index.html) to provision your Swift application to the IBM Cloud (in your `Dockerfile`, you would add the instructions for installing any necessary PPAs).

 Admin tasks
 -----------